Mathics3/mathics-django/README.rst

 Installing
 ----------

-This package needs a working Mathics3 Kernel, the core engine, installed as well as a recent version of Django.
+This package needs a working Mathics3 core engine, installed as well as a recent version of Django.
 For Django, you will need mysql or mariadb installed, since that is where worksheets are stored.

 See the `Installing Mathics3 <https://mathics-development-guide.readthedocs.io/en/latest/installing.html>`_ for instructions on installing Mathics3.